-Occupational Health Nurse Job Desciption Template
+Occupational Health Nurse Job Description Template

-We are looking for a dedicated Occupational Health Nurse to ensure the health and safety of our workforce.
-The Occupational Health Nurse's responsibilities include monitoring employee health and encouraging better choices, meeting health and safety standards to reduce work-related injuries, and educating the workforce about the requirements to minimize the risks they would be facing.
+We are looking for a dedicated occupational health nurse to ensure the health and safety of our workforce.
+The occupational health nurse's responsibilities include monitoring employee health and encouraging better choices, meeting health and safety standards to reduce work-related injuries, and educating the workforce about the requirements to minimize the risks they would be facing.

-To be successful as an Occupational Health Nurse, you should be up-to-date on the relevant health and safety legislations of the work field, and able to develop new health policies.
+To be successful as an occupational health nurse, you should be up-to-date on the relevant health and safety legislations of the work field, and able to develop new health policies.
 A successful candidate should be professional, have good communication skills, and good interpersonal skills when convincing the workforce to make healthier choices.

 Occupational Health Nurse Responsibilities:

 - Remaining up-to-date with current health and safety legislation.